Tyrn/wei/the-insider-en.typ

 but he refused to come himself.

      Bemish decided that he would drive to the hotel  and  get  Welsey.
 They were probably trying to stop him.
-But Bemish outfoxed them - he tore through the grapevines, got  in the  car and went for  the  banker.
+But Bemish outfoxed them---he tore through the grapevines, got  in the  car and went for  the  banker.
 Yes,  he had the papers with him and he knew for sure that they were signed.

      But who collected the signatures?
 For God's sake, he couldn't remember.
-Kissur was likely to get them - he was more sober than  others and though he drank he wasn't getting drunk.
+Kissur was likely to get them---he was more sober than  others and though he drank he wasn't getting drunk.
 Or...
-No, it was not Kissur, it was Shavash - Shavash,  smiling gently, was handing a form over to the minister of finance while Kissur, yowling horribly, was cutting some rag with a sword on a bet.
+No, it was not Kissur, it was Shavash---Shavash,  smiling gently, was handing a form over to the minister of finance while Kissur, yowling horribly, was cutting some rag with a sword on a bet.